Good vs Well: The Simple Rule

 Why Do People Confuse Them?

 Two factors create the confusion.
 First, 'well' serves double duty as both an adverb (she sings well) and an adjective (she feels well), which breaks the tidy good=adjective/well=adverb rule.
-Second, the phrase 'I'm doing good' has become so widespread in casual American English that it sounds correct to most ears, even though 'I'm doing well' remains the standard form.
-Superman's 'I'm here to do good' (help people) vs 'I'm here to do well' (succeed) illustrates the semantic difference perfectly.
+Second, the phrase 'I'm doing good' has become so widespread in casual American English that it sounds natural to many speakers, although 'I'm doing well' remains the standard form.
+Superman's 'I'm here to do good' (help people) vs 'I'm here to do well' (succeed) illustrates the semantic difference clearly.

 Related Articles